(603) 764-5858Please call between 11:00 AM and 5:00 PM

 The Lodge is a wonderful place to bring budding outdoor enthusiasts on their first adventures — with the promise of a hot shower, a hearty meal, and a cozy bed at day’s end.
 Over thirty miles of hiking trails connect the Lodge to Mount Moosilauke’s summit and trailheads, ranging from easy woods-walks to boulder-clambering ascents.
 For those interested in volunteer trail maintenance, a one-night stay at the Lodge is rewarded for every day of trailwork.

 Because of its size, location and services, many groups use the Lodge for retreats and conferences.
-The main room and the conference spaces downstairs and in the Benton Bunkhouse are available for student and alumnae/i groups for getaways and reunions, and for academic classes, offices and programs, for retreats, lectures, and conferences.
+The main room and the conference spaces downstairs are available for student and alumnae/i groups for getaways and reunions, and for academic classes, offices and programs, for retreats, lectures, and conferences.
 The Lodge crew can also provide meals and snack breaks for groups.